harness-community/feature-flag-relay-proxy/docker/README.md

 ## docker-compose.yml

-deploy the relay proxy user docker
+deploy the relay proxy using docker

-change setting via `.env`

 redis is included